HomeBlog

 • Car loan interest.

-To prove all these expenses, you need receipts.
+To prove all these vehicle expenses, you need receipts.

-If the car is used for both personal and business purposes, you need to calculate the percentage of business miles and multiply it by the expenses.
+If the car is used for personal and business purposes, you must calculate the percentage of business miles and multiply it by the expenses.

-So, how to keep track of mileage for work if you're using the actual expense method?
+So, how do you track mileage for work if you’re using the actual expense method?

 Contrary to common belief, you do need to stick to tracking mileage for work even if you're using the actual expense method.
 That's the only way to separate business and personal miles and provide the evidence to the IRS.